MrEd Designer logo links contact support download overview

 - The « Exit » item quits MrEd Designer (the same effect as manually closing the Toolbox Frame).

-The edit menu only contains disabled elements (even if it is not disabled itself), it is only here to comply with the user interface guidelines.
+The edit menu only contains disabled elements (even if it is not disabled itself), this menu is only present to comply with the user interface guidelines.

 The Windows Menu

-This menu is self-explanatory : it allows you to show or hide the Hierarchy Frame or the Properties Frame.
+This menu is self-explanatory : it makes it possible to show or hide the Hierarchy Frame or the Properties Frame.

 The Help Menu